Asylum Seeker in Israel – Important Information

 Refugees / asylum seekers in Israel are ineligible for humanitarian visas, even (especially) if they have been rejected by the RSD.
 Those who need medical treatment in Israel can apply for an extension of a tourist visa after entering Israel.

-The law firm of Cohen, Decker, Pex, Brosh specializes in Israeli immigration and helping asylum seekers in Israel.
-Contact our law office in Petach Tikvah and Jerusalem if you or a friend wishes to apply for asylum in Israel.
+Our law firm specializes in Israeli immigration and helping asylum seekers in Israel.
+Contact our law office in Tel Aviv and Jerusalem if you or a friend wishes to apply for asylum in Israel.
 We will be happy to provide legal information and assistance regarding refugee applications and appeal against decisions of the Ministry of the Interior.

 : 03-3724722, 055-9781688